 Freelancer definition

-Regardless of the industry, so-called “freelancers” work as self-employed individuals on a project basis for various clients.
+Regardless of the industry, so-called “freelancers” work as self-employed persons on a project basis for various clients.
 A freelancer therefore shimmies from project to project without being permanently employed by a company.
 The term “freelancer” thus refers exclusively to the type of employment and not to the activity pursued.

 Definition freelancer

 The term “freelancer” refers to the same type of employment as the freelancer.
 However, the exact occupation or profession pursued is also taken into account.
-Indeed, freelancers are representatives of the liberal professions, which are defined by law in Section 18(1) of the Income Tax Act.
+Freelancers in fact, are representatives of the liberal professions, which are legally defined in § 18 paragraph 1 of the Income Tax Act.
 This paragraph states:

 Freelance consultant or freelance consultant – Which is it?